yemsoloo/ea-portfolio-university-erp-y/README.md

 # ea-portfolio-university-erp-y - Yemisi O.
 Enterprise Architecture Portfolio based on eSkooly Pro ERP Implementation for a 7-Campus SADC Private University | EA Learner | 2026

-I am part of a team managing a cloud-based ERP platform at a SADC university.
+Currently exploring a cloud-based ERP platform at a SADC university.
 I am documenting my learning and real-world system challenges using a fictitious scenario as I transition into a professional Enterprise Architecture (EA) role.

 ---